jcammmmm/semi-infinite-programming-chebyshev/chebyshev.md

 \end{equation}
 $$

-Where $ h $ is a step vector from the point $ x $ that we want to approximate and $ R(x, h) $ is the remainder o

-f this linear approximation.
+Where $ h $ is a step vector from the point $ x $ that we want to approximate and $ R(x, h) $ is the remainder of this linear approximation.
 Then, with this approximation the root can be found as:
 $$
 \begin{equation}
 \displaylines{